 Biography

 Moustafa is a Co-Founder & CTO at Disarray and a CS Researcher at UC Berkeley’s SkyLab.
 He previously served as a Technical Director at NASA Ames Research Center, where he received NASA’s Early Career Achievement Medal for pioneering secure, real-time AI/ML systems, significantly advancing NASA’s capabilities in space missions and mixed autonomy air traffic management.
-Prior to NASA, he was an EECS postdoc at UC Berkeley’s RISELab under the guidance of David E. Culler.
+Prior to NASA, he was a postdoctoral researcher at UC Berkeley’s RISELab with David E. Culler.

-Moustafa earned his Ph.D. from Rutgers under the guidance of Manish Parashar, where he was a three-time recipient of the IBM Ph.D.
+Moustafa earned his Ph.D. from Rutgers (advised by Manish Parashar), where he was a three-time recipient of the IBM Ph.D.
 Fellowship, won the IEEE IPDPS Ph.D.
 Forum Award, and received the Rutgers ECE Academic Achievement Award.
 His research has also been recognized with the IEEE/ACM CCGrid Scale Challenge Award, the ACM UCC Cloud Challenge Award, and was featured in Fortune magazine.

 Current Focus